dev-sec/chef-mysql-hardening/README.md

 ## Description

-Provides security configurations for mysql
+Provides security configurations for mysql.

+Note: This is currently work in progress and not tested on all supported platforms

 ## Requirements